Meet the WWT Flash Lab: Your One-stop Storage Testing Ground

 - Facilities costs: Reduce facility costs by employing technologies that lower energy and floor space consumption and management overhead.

-The ATC helps organizations accelerate business decision-making, support processes and generate information faster.
-With WWT’s testing tools and talented engineering teams, customers can evaluate technology in a matter of weeks and eliminate months of wasted time and resources.
+The ATC helps customers accelerate decision-making, increase confidence in that decision, support processes and generate information faster.
+With WWT's testing tools and talented engineering teams, customers can evaluate technology in a matter of weeks and eliminate months of wasted time and resources.

 The labs include 15 server nodes purpose-built with isolated compute and memory to provide sufficient I/O for massive stress testing of the latest flash storage platforms.
-In order to verify features and functionality, evaluate performance and validate scalability, the Flash Lab test environment can be configured according to several customer defined use cases: virtual desktop infrastructure (VDI), server virtualization and database/analytics.
+In order to verify features and functionality, evaluate performance and validate scalability.
+The Flash Lab test environment can be configured to simulate several common customer use cases such as virtual desktop infrastructure (VDI), server virtualization and database/analytics.

-The current lab has more than 15 different types of OEM all-flash arrays, using both blade (Cisco UCS M5/M4 and Dell R740 XD) and rackmount systems to drive workloads.
-Some examples of the latest technology implemented into the lab include:
+The current lab has more than 15 different models of all-flash arrays from a wide variety of manufacturers, using both blade (Cisco UCS M5/M4 and Dell R740 XD) and rackmount systems as load generators.
+Some examples of the latest technology implemented in the lab include:

 Dell EMC PowerMax 2000 Dual Engine